Core Competencies Curriculum

 4. Providing Trauma-Informed Care

 Many individuals seeking homeless services are trauma survivors [citation forthcoming].
 Homelessness itself is a traumatic experience and being homeless often increases the risk of further victimization and retraumatization.

-Traumas can include: interpersonal violence (both experienced or witnessed), physical, sexual and institutional abuse or neglect, intergenerational trauma, and war, terrorism, and natural disasters that induce powerlessness, fear, recurrent hopelessness, and hypervigilance.
+Traumas can include interpersonal violence (both experienced or witnessed), physical, sexual and institutional abuse or neglect, intergenerational trauma, war, terrorism, and natural disasters that induce powerlessness, fear, recurrent hopelessness, and hypervigilance.

 Traumatic experiences may impact an individual’s ability to seek medical and behavioral health services as well as impact an individual’s ability to leave homelessness and remain in stable housing.